MaysNassar/chicago-crime-forecasting/README.md

 ### 6-Month Crime Forecast: Jan–Jun 2023
 <img width="1376" height="508" alt="تنزيل (1)" src="https://github.com/user-attachments/assets/75a9a3a8-76ac-40cf-9433-d7c3b30b38e1" />
+The 6-month forecast (January–June 2023) points to one clear priority: Theft.

+Theft is expected to rise ~25% from January to June, climbing from ~4,024 to ~5,000 incidents/month.
+This is a predictable seasonal surge that happens every summer.
+Recommendation: begin shifting patrol resources to high-theft areas in April–May, before the peak hits.

+Narcotics is forecasted to remain flat at ~330–370 incidents/month.
+No reallocation of Narcotics resources is warranted based on this forecast.
+Note: the Narcotics model carries wide uncertainty and should be treated as a short-term stability signal only.

 ### Theft: Forecast vs Actual (Test Period)